llahti/CarND-MPC-Project/README.md

 Special attention should be paid to yaw-rate prediction as it plays important role when car is going fast.
 Below equation is very rough estimation how yaw-rate should be behaving with function of speed.
-Purpose is to change ratio of measured yaw-rate and calculation based on steering angle.
+Purpose is to model vehicle steering dynamics by changing ratio of measured yaw-rate and calculation based on steering angle.
 Measured yaw-rate is weighted more on high speeds because of mass moment car should react less to steering angle changes on high speeds.
 In the below equation ds is a coefficient which is used to adjust how much steering angle based predictions are weighted.
 Higher number gives higher weight on steering angle based prediction.